A beginner’s guide to searching for partner award flights

 That last point is a common area of confusion.
 If you want to book the flight to Hawaii shown in the previous section, the price you pay depends on which airline miles you have.
 If you have United miles, there is no way to “transfer” those miles to Turkish to take advantage of lower pricing — if you use United miles, you pay the United price.

 If you want to pay the (cheaper) Turkish price, you’ll need to have Turkish miles, which you can get by transferring from your Capital One, Citi or Bilt Rewards account to your Turkish Miles & Smiles account when you are ready to buy your ticket.
 Again, you’ll be buying a ticket to fly on United Airlines, but you’re buying the ticket from Turkish Miles & Smiles.
-I should note that this is just one example used to illustrate — in reality, there are some challenges in booking awards via Turkish Miles & Smiles specifically.
+I should note that this is just one example used to illustrate — in reality, there are sometimes challenges in booking awards via Turkish Miles & Smiles.

 The best analogy I can give here is that you might want to buy a 32oz Coca Cola.
 You can buy it from any place that sells Coca Cola, but the price you pay depends on where you buy it.
 If you want to buy it at a gas station, it might cost you a buck or two.
 If you want to buy it at a sports stadium, it might cost you five or ten bucks.
 You’re ultimately getting the same product (a 32oz Coca-Cola), but the point of purchase matters.
 The worker at the sports stadium isn’t going to care that you can buy it at 7-11 down the block for $0.99 — you can’t get the 7-11 price if you’re buying from the stadium concession stand — you’ve got to go to 7-11 and accept whatever hassles are involved with that if you want to pay the 7-11 price.